PRESENTATION

 Points to be Clarified

-• Before drawing an activity diagram, identify the following elements:
+• Before drawing an activity diagram, identify the following

 1. Activities